 What You Need To Know About The Rice and The Pan

 Authentic Paella is made with a special rice called “Bomba”.
 This short-grain rice variety is grown near the village of Calasparra, Spain and is known for it’s ability to absorb large amounts of water while remaining firm.
 If you’re lucky, you can find Bomba in some grocery stores, I find it easier to just buy online.
-Paella is often made in a Paella pan (<—this 15″ pan is non-toxic carbon steel and easy to clean) That said you can use a 15″ cast iron pan if you have one, and see how it goes.
-If you love Paella and want to make it frequently, you can buy the paella pan then!
+If you live near a Cost Plus World Market, they often carry it too.
+Paella is made in a Paella pan (<—this 15″ pan is non-toxic carbon steel and easy to clean) That said you can use a 15″ cast iron pan if you have one, and see how it goes.
+If it turns out you love Paella and want to make it frequently, you can buy the paella pan when you are ready!

 Soccorat, The Secret to Fabulous Paella: